 - Add the pasta to the sauce and mix well to combine.

-- Pour the macaroni mixture into a large 5-quart baking dish (11x15), which has been sprayed with no-stick cooking spray.
+- Pour the macaroni mixture into a large 5-quart baking dish (11" x 15"), sprayed with no-stick cooking spray.
 Set aside.

 - Add Ritz crackers to your food processor and pulse until the crackers are crushed into fine crumbs.
 Add the melted butter and parmesan cheese and mix well to combine.